Atraxi/Proto4X/README.md

 # Proto4X
-Hobby dev of a 4X strategy game.
+Hobby dev of an RPG set in a 4X strategy game.

 ## Vision
 *(in a perfect world, this is probably not viable without being very simplistic in most areas)*